 Thorny bushes tried to eat me, the weather changed and I was out of water.
 My friends, who were waiting for me at Boračko Jezero had no idea how to get closer to me and called the mountain rescue service (GSS). ˝Sit and wait.
 Don’t move.˝ No discussion, so I did.
 For 5 hours.
 I still had a good signal with my phone and I knew exactly where I was.
 Other than a few scratches I felt fine, but I was afraid to make the situation worse if I would move.

 I promised myself that I would take my time, no hurry, that it wasn’t a race.
 I did not HAVE to, but I COULD do anything.
 So I fully embraced the Balkans and all the beautifully, weird situations.
 I took my time and I said yes.
-Yes to the invitation of the eight crazy men to join them at their feast meal, yes to the persistent man who wanted to carry my bag, yes to the company of strangers who crossed my path and I said yes to the solitude that every now and then blurred all other emotions.
+Yes to the invitation of the eight crazy men to join them at their feast meal, yes to the persistent man who wanted to carry my bag, yes to the company of strangers who crossed my path and I said yes to the solitude that sometimes blurred all other emotions.